Graviton-photon oscillation in alternative theories of gravity: Discusion

 It should be emphasized that our results are the first attempt to describe the process of graviton-photon oscillation in ATGs.
 Some possible extensions of our treatment could take into account the backreaction of the additional degrees of freedom used to formulate the ATG and the potential coupling of their perturbations to the tensor perturbations.
-In addition, we have assumed that the effective refractive index and coupling can be treated as constant parameters along the intervals of interest.
+In addition, we have assumed that the effective gravitational refractive index and coupling can be treated as constant parameters along the intervals of interest.
 Nevertheless, some non-trivial effect may emerge in regions of large variation of the effective refractive index.
+Finally, it should be noted that our formalism may also be extended to take into account potential effects due to lost of coherence.